*This post contains affiliate links — please see my disclosure for details*.

 - Preheat oven to 350º and line two large baking sheets with parchment paper or silicone baking mat.

-- In a large mixing bowl, combine butter, white sugar and brown sugar.
+- In a large mixing bowl, combine butter and brown sugar.
 Beat with hand mixer or paddle attachment of stand mixer until light and fluffy.

 - Whisk in eggs and vanilla and mix just until evenly combined.